drone/docs/content/install/integrations/github.md

 # Registration

 Register your application with GitHub to create your client id and secret.
-It is very import the authorization callback URL matches your http(s) scheme and hostname exactly with `/authorize` as the path.
+It is very important the authorization callback URL matches your http(s) scheme and hostname exactly with `/authorize` as the path.

 Please use this screenshot for reference: